 - Medicare should be strengthened and improved so both current and future generations can count on having access to high quality, affordable coverage.

 - Medicare should continue to guarantee a specific set of benefits that are affordable and meet a person’s health care needs.

 - Medicare should offer choices that ensure access to high quality health care.

 - Medicare should improve the quality, safety and efficiency of care by emphasizing value and cracking down on fraud, waste and abuse.

 Why Medicare matters

 Medicare is the foundation of health security in retirement for most Americans.
-Today, nearly 50 million Americans rely on Medicare for their basic health coverage.
+Today, more than 54 million Americans rely on Medicare for their basic health coverage.
 Workers pay into Medicare throughout their working lives so that people age 65 and older, as well as individuals with disabilities, have guaranteed health coverage.
 Worker payments, plus general government funds and payments from people in Medicare (such as through premiums, copays and deductibles) finance Medicare and the health benefits that people count on as they age.